neophob/PixelController/README.md

 ### Advanced PixelController configuration

 There are a lot of options in the `config.properties` file.
-Some examples, PixelController updates all Visuals depending on the Sound input.
+I describe some examples, PixelController updates all Visuals depending on the Sound input.
 If a beat is detected, the Visuals are updated faster.
 You can disable this behaviour by setting this option:

     #=========================
     #use audio as input setting (true)